 I bet you think I am gonna give some high falutin, feelly touchy advice on the lessons family share with each other.
 Nope, not this time.
 I'm going to give you a family life, lesson, not a family life lesson.
-OK so this morning my hubby and I are enjoying our coffee and newspaper when out of the blue I hear a rush of water in the kitchen that sounded like we lived at Niagara Falls.
+OK so recently my hubby and I are enjoying our coffee and newspaper when out of the blue I hear a rush of water in the kitchen that sounded like we lived at Niagara Falls.
 I run into the kitchen and see cascades of water coming from multiple areas of the ceiling, and ceiling tiling falling at my feet.
 HONEYYYYY, I scream, not having any idea what this is, and what is happening.
 My knight in shining armor peeks in the kitchen and bolts for the basement door.
 Seconds later, silence, the water shut off at it's source...whereever that is.

 How about you?
 How about your teenagers who are often home alone?
 Do you, do they know where the fuse box is should the lights go out due to a blown fuse?
 Would you or teens know where to shut off water should something like a burst pipe happen at your house?
 When my plumber came, I asked him, what one would do if this happened and you didn't have a contractor husband to save you.
 His suggestion..call the fire department.
 Honestly, I don't think I ever would have thought of that.